deadlysnowman3308/hackthebox_invite_code_generator/README.md

 # hackthebox_invite_code_generator
-This tool help you to generate Hackthebox invite codes automatically & unlimited times
+This tool helps you to generate Hackthebox invite codes automatically & unlimited times

 ```
 # Installtion for linux